Find out if you are eligible to apply for university accommodation.

 • at either undergraduate or postgraduate level;

-• either full degree students or participating in exchange or inbound study abroad programs; and
+• either full degree students or participating in exchange or inbound study abroad program

 When allocating your application, the University considers your accommodation preferences, but cannot guarantee your preferred choice.
 In addition to your nominated preferences, a range of factors determine which residence you are allocated to.
 These may include room availability, intended length of stay, existing residence demographics, residence eligibility requirements such as age and degree level or other obligations.
 If you do not wish to accept the offer, you may decline and we will organise another offer, which may be for a different residence, depending on room availability.